maciej-trebacz/DCPU-Bas/README.md

 ### IF

 Usage:
-	IF <condition> THEN
+	IF _condition_ THEN
 		...
 	[ELSE
 		...]
 	END IF

-Conditional statement.
+Executes a code block if _condition_ is met.
+Optional ELSE block executed if _condition_ is NOT met.

 ### WHILE

 Usage:
-	WHILE <condition>
+	WHILE condition
 		...
 	END WHILE

-Loops through a code block when condition is met.
+Loops through a code block when _condition_ is met.

 ### CLS